dasch-swiss/dsp-tools/docs/dsp-tools-usage.md

 If you want to run a specific branch of DSP-API / DSP-APP, or to modify them yourself, you need to:

- - install the dependencies (XCode command line tools, Docker, sbt, Java, Angular, node, yarn)
+ - install the dependencies (check [https://github.com/dasch-swiss/dsp-api](https://github.com/dasch-swiss/dsp-api) and [https://github.com/dasch-swiss/dsp-app](https://github.com/dasch-swiss/dsp-app) how to do it)
  - keep the dependencies up to date (keep in mind that dependencies might be replaced over time)
  - clone the repositories from GitHub
  - keep them up to date with `git pull`